Void

 Chat with an AI that understands your project.
 Void indexes your codebase and provides context-aware answers when you ask questions about your code.
 Reference files, functions, and symbols using @ mentions for precise, grounded conversations.

-Get AI-powered code completions as you type, with support for multi-line suggestions.
-Use the inline edit feature (Cmd+K) to describe changes in natural language and see a diff preview before applying—similar to Cursor's core editing experience.
+Get AI-powered code completions as you type—press Tab to apply suggestions.
+Use Quick Edit (Cmd+K) to describe changes in natural language and see a diff preview before applying.
+Features include custom support for FIM (Fill-in-the-Middle) models and Fast Apply for rapid code generation.

 Full VS Code Compatibility